seapear/AffinityOnLinux/Guides/Lutris/Guide.md

 At this point, you should be in the 🎮 Games section of Lutris where a blank rectangle labeled `Affinity Suite` should exist.
 Right click on it and select `Configure` (should be the third option down).

-2. Under the first tab, `Game info`, change the `Name` field from Affinity Suite to the name of the app you just installed (Affinity Photo, Affinity Designer, or Affinity Publisher)
+2. Under the first tab, `Game info`, change the `Name` field from Affinity Suite to the name of the app you just installed: Affinity Photo, Affinity Designer, or Affinity Publisher.

-3. Next to the the `Identifier` field (towards the bottom), press `Change` then type in the correlated app name in lowercase and dashes, then press `Apply` to apply the change:
+3. Next to the `Identifier` field (towards the bottom), press `Change` then type in the correlated app name in lowercase and dashes, then press `Apply` to apply the change:
     * `affinity-photo`
     * `affinity-designer`
     * `affinity-publisher`